 The Fairhope Municipal Pier is a fun place to stroll and people watch.
 Lots of picnics take place at this nice setting which also features walking trails and of course, fishing.
 I first read about this adorable place in Southern Living Magazine and knew I would love it before even visiting.

-My daughter and I stumbled upon this beauty while driving the backroads through the state and I have to say that it was a pleasant surprise!
-The Natural Bridge Park of Alabama is a rock bridge formation made of iron ore and sandstone with an arch measuring a 148 feet span and is 60 feet high, making it the longest natural bridge East of the Rocky Mountains.
+My daughter and I stumbled upon this beauty while driving the backroads through the state.
+I have to say that it was a pleasant surprise!
+The Natural Bridge Park of Alabama is a rock bridge formation made of iron ore and sandstone.
+It has an arch measuring a 148 feet span and is 60 feet high, making it the longest natural bridge East of the Rocky Mountains.
 Geologists date the natural bridge back 200 million years.
-We enjoyed climbing through the rock formations to take fun pictures, but be careful as the rocks can be very slippery.
+We enjoyed climbing through the rock formations to take fun pictures.
+Heed caution as the rocks can be very slippery.

-Both Southern and Northern Civil War troops used trails in the Natural Bridge area and many soldier graves are located nearby.
+Both Southern and Northern Civil War troops used trails in the Natural Bridge area.
+Many soldier graves are located nearby.
 Along the trail paths, you will encounter around 27 varieties of ferns in the damp grounds and murky climate.
-Dotting the landscape is a variety of Hemlock trees that date back to the ice age.
-Natural Bridge Park has a gift shop and the workers are incredibly friendly and welcoming.
+Dotting the landscape is a variety of Hemlock trees that date back to the Ice Age.
+Natural Bridge Park has a warm and welcoming gift shop so you can take home a souvenir.

 The Beaches of Alabama